Agricultural Bank of China: History

 In 2012, ABC started a project to migrate to the Avaloq Banking System.

-During the 2013 Korean crisis, the Agricultural Bank of China halted business with a North Korean bank accused by the United States of financing Pyongyang's missile and nuclear programs.
+The Agricultural Bank of China halted business with a North Korean bank accused by the United States of financing Pyongyang's missile and nuclear programs.

+In 2023, the asset management division of Agricultural Bank of China ABC WM together with BNP Paribas Asset Management launched an asset management joint venture.
+BNP Paribas ABC Wealth is majority owned by BNPP AM (51%), ABC Wealth Management holds 49%.
+Alexandre Werno became the CEO.